-Mt.
-Hood Meadows
+Mt Hood Meadows Logo

 Since 1968, Mt.
 Hood Meadows has offered some of the most spectacular skiing and snowboarding in the northwest.

 Mt.
-Hood Meadows website mobile
+Hood Meadows website desktop value passes

-The Challenge
+The challenge

 Mt.
 Hood Meadows’ eCommerce experience was in need of a revamp.
 The legacy website was built with a custom design tightly coupled to its CMS, resulting in complex, time-consuming front-end updates for the internal team.
 The cart functionality—also custom—needed to be upgraded with a more modern out-of-the-box solution to ensure long-term configurability and security.